jittat/aiep-documents/content/en/docs/4plus1/water/_index.md

 ---

-## 📚 What You’ll Learn
+## 📚 What You'll Learn

-- Core Water Engineering: Hydrology, hydraulics, irrigation, and drainage design.
-- Data Science & AI: Python programming, databases, machine learning, deep learning, and predictive modeling.
+Students will develop expertise in core water engineering fundamentals, including hydrology, hydraulics, irrigation, and drainage design, providing the essential foundation for understanding water systems and infrastructure.
+The program integrates comprehensive data science and AI education, covering Python programming, databases, machine learning, deep learning, and predictive modeling specifically tailored for water resources applications.

-- AI for Water Solutions: AI-driven forecasting of floods and droughts, smart dam and reservoir operations, and water loss detection.
-- Smart Water Technologies: IoT, drones, and satellites for water monitoring and analysis.
+The curriculum teaches AI for water solutions, including AI-driven forecasting of floods and droughts, smart dam and reservoir operations, and advanced water loss detection systems.
+Students will master smart water technologies, learning to utilize IoT sensors, drones, and satellites for comprehensive water monitoring and analysis, enabling real-time assessment and management of water resources.

-- Policy & Sustainability: Water governance, climate change, and sustainable water resource development.
+The program also emphasizes policy and sustainability aspects, covering water governance, climate change impacts, and sustainable water resource development.
+This holistic approach ensures graduates can address technical challenges while understanding the broader policy and environmental context necessary for effective water resource management in a changing climate.

 ---